Vomit Fetish

 Emetophilia

-A sexual interest in vomiting or vomit, sometimes called a Roman shower.
-It is a rare excretory interest associated with notable health risks.
+A sexual interest in the act of vomiting or in vomit itself, clinically termed emetophilia and known in slang as a Roman shower.
+It is a rare excretory body-function interest, documented in only a couple of clinical case reports and associated with notable health risks.

 - Prevalence